JJJerome/rl4mm/README.md

 - Code will be automatically reformatted with: `invoke black-reformat`
 - Styling and type checking tests can be run locally with: `invoke check-python`
-- Unit tests can be run with: `nosetests`
+- Unit tests can be run by calling `nose2` from the root directory.